-This is a request for a revision of the "The Clinical Trials Reporting Program (CTRP) Database" for an additional three years.
+This is a request for OMB to approve a revision of the "The Clinical Trials Reporting Program (CTRP) Database" for an additional three years.
 CTRP is an electronic resource that serves as a single, definitive source of information about all NCI-supported clinical research.
 This resource allows the NCI to consolidate reporting, aggregate information and reduce redundant submissions.
 Information is submitted by clinical research administrators as designees of clinical investigators who conduct NCI-supported clinical research.
 The designees can electronically access the CTRP website to complete the initial trial registration for each protocol.
 Subsequent to registration, up to four amendments and four study subject accrual updates occur per protocol annually.
-This request is for approval of the aesthetic changes to the website and the technology that currently supports this information collection.
+This request is for a revision for information collection.
 There are no changes to the questions asked or the order in which the information is collected.